DIY Projects

 Ingredients:

-3-4 Stalks of Celery
+- 3-4 Stalks of Celery

-3 Green Apples
+- 3 Green Apples

-1/4 of a Lemon
+- 1/4 of a Lemon

 Directions:

 Using a juicer, place the ingredients through one by one, starting with the celery.
-Pour into small glasses (fun straws optional!) and serve.

-Spring Spinach Salad
+Entrée: Spring Spinach Salad

 Ingredients:

-Spinach
+- Spinach

-Assortments of Sprouts
+- Assortments of Sprouts

-Green Peppers
+- Green Peppers

-Sliced Avocado
+- Sliced Avocado

-Sliced Mangos
+- Sliced Mangos

-Sliced Green Apples
+- Sliced Green Apples

 Directions:

-Mix desired amount of yummy fruits and veggies in a large bowl and toss with your favorite dressing.
 I used this Fresh Avocado Vinaigrette and it was delicious!
 Use the avocado slices as the topper for a pretty finish.

-Raw Coconut-Lime & Mint Macaroons
+Snack: Raw Coconut-Lime & Mint Macaroons

 Ingredients:

-2 1/2 Cups Unsweetened Coconut
+- 2 1/2 Cups Unsweetened Coconut

-3/4 Cups Almond Flour
+- 3/4 Cups Almond Flour

-1/4 Cup Unrefined Extra Virgin Coconut Oil
+- 1/4 Cup Unrefined Extra Virgin Coconut Oil

-1/3 Cup Pure Maple Syrup (or Raw Honey if not vegan)
+- 1/3 Cup Pure Maple Syrup (or Raw Honey if not vegan)

-1 Tsp Vanilla Extract
+- 1 Tsp Vanilla Extract

-2 Tbsp Key Lime Juice
+- 2 Tbsp Key Lime Juice

-Zest of Lime
+- Zest of Lime

-A Tiny Pinch of Himalayan Salt
+- A Tiny Pinch of Himalayan Salt

-3 Fresh Mint Leaves, Finely Chopped (for garnish)
+- 3 Fresh Mint Leaves, Finely Chopped (for garnish)

 Directions:

-Mix all ingredients together in a bowl and roll them into bite size rounds.
-For a garnish, sprinkle a dash of mint and lime zest on top of your macaroons.
 Cover and place in freezer until firm.
 These hold their form and taste best when kept cold.

-Spinach & Green Apple Biscuits
+Dog Treat: Spinach & Green Apple Dog Biscuits

 Ingredients:

-2 1/2 Cups Almond Flour
+- 2 1/2 Cups Almond Flour

-1/2 Cup Organic Unsalted Peanut Butter OR Almond Butter
+- 1/2 Cup Organic Unsalted Peanut Butter OR Almond Butter

-1/2 Tsp Cinnamon
+- 1/2 Tsp Cinnamon

-1 Green Apple, Seeds and Core Removed
+- 1 Green Apple, Seeds and Core Removed

-2 Handfuls of Baby Spinach
+- 2 Handfuls of Baby Spinach

-2 Tbsp Water
+- 2 Tbsp Water

 Directions:

-Use your hands to mix all of the ingredients together in a large bowl and form the dough into a large ball.
-If too wet, add a tad more almond flour.
-Sprinkle almond flour or coconut flour on the counter to prevent from sticking, and roll the dough out flat.
-Use a dog shaped cookie cutter (or any shape you would like) to cut out the biscuits.
-Don’t have a cookie cutter?
+- Use a dog shaped cookie cutter (or any shape you would like) to cut out the biscuits (don’t have a cookie cutter?
 Just use a knife and cut into bite size bars or squares.
-You’re pup will love them no matter the shape!
+You’re pup will love them no matter the shape!)

-** The above recipe is for treats only and should not replace your dogβs regular meal plans.
+** The above recipe is for treats only and should not replace your dog’s regular meal plans.
 Always check with your vet about any major changes to your dog’s diet.

 Materials:

-Greenery
+- Greenery

-Scissors
+- Scissors

-Glitter
+- Glitter

-Twine or Ribbon
+- Twine or Ribbon

-Ink Pen
+- Ink Pen

-Hole Punch
+- Hole Punch

-Our Free Printable Place Card Template (Download Here)
+- Free Printable Place Card Template (Download Here)

 Tutorial:

-– Collect some greenery from your backyard.
-This can be anything from leaves to
+- Collect some greenery from your backyard (this can be anything from leaves to clippings from a bush or pine tree.
+The options are endless!)

-– Print and cut out your place card template .
+- Print and cut out your place card template.

 – Write your guest’s name on the center of the card.